RMI/steel-guidance/README.md

 Some key terms for understanding the data model extension:

 #### Abatement Technology
-  A qualitative label of the techology used to reduce emissions in the steel supply chain.
-For more information please refer to section 2.4 of the [accounting guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+  A qualitative label of the techology used to reduce emissions in the steel and aluminum supply chains.
+For more information, please refer to the Sec 3.4 [Abatement Technology] section of RMI's [Steel GHG Emissions Reporting Guidance](https://rmi.org/wp-content/uploads/2022/09/steel_emissions_reporting_guidance.pdf)

-#### Credits
+#### Benchmarking
-  Avoided emissions outside the fixed systems boundary.
-Credits are required to be seperately reported from the total emissions intensity.
+  Emissions associated with all relevant processes to either crude steel or hot-rolled product.
+For more information see Sec 2.3 of RMI's [Steel GHG Emissions Reportings Guidance.](https://rmi.org/wp-content/uploads/2022/09/steel_emissions_reporting_guidance.pdf)

-#### Process Names
+#### Full Boundary
-  Discrete processes used in the production of steel.
-E.g. hot rolling, briquetting, casting.
-For more information see Sec 2.2 Fixed Boundary of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+  Emissions associated with all relevant processes from cradle to gate.
+For more information see Sec 2.2 Fixed System Boundary of RMI's [Steel GHG Emissions Reportings Guidance.](https://rmi.org/wp-content/uploads/2022/09/steel_emissions_reporting_guidance.pdf)

-#### Process Steps
-  A grouping of Process Names along with their total emissions intensity, recycled content, exports, credits, and other related metadata.
-See [4.6.
-Data Type ProcessSteps](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#46-data-type-processsteps).

-#### Process Groups
-  A grouping of Process Steps along with company information.
-See [4.4.
-Data Type ProcessGroups](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#44-data-type-processgroups).

 ### Techical Guidance
-For full techical guidance on RMI's Steel Data Model Extension, see [here.](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md)
+For full techical guidance on RMI's Steel Data Model Extension, see [here.](https://github.com/RMI/steel-guidance/blob/main/specs/technical_specification.md)

 ### Sample and Schema Files
-A sample file of the data model extension can be found [here.](https://github.com/RMI/steel-guidance/blob/main/steel_extension_sample.json) Note: this sample file includes the full Pathfinder Data Model file as well as RMI's Steel Extension.
+A sample file of the data model extension can be found [here.](https://github.com/RMI/steel-guidance/blob/main/samples/steel_sample.json) Note: this sample file includes the full Pathfinder Data Model file as well as RMI's Steel Extension.

-A json schema file for the data model extension can be found [here.](https://github.com/RMI/steel-guidance/blob/main/steel_json_schema.json)
+A json schema file for the data model extension can be found [here.](https://github.com/RMI/steel-guidance/blob/main/specs/steel_schema.json)

 ## Contacts

 ### RMI
-Lachlan Wright (lwright@rmi.org)<br>
-Xiyuan Liu (xliu@rmi.org)<br>
-Iris Wu (iwu@rmi.org)<br>
-Sravan Chalasani (schalasani@rmi.org)
+For questions please contact ghgtransparency@rmi.org